chl850405/coding-assessment/README.md

 text If you answer a question incorrectly, 15 seconds will be subtracted from the clock.
 Once all questions are answered or if time runs out the game is over.

-## made with HTML CSS and JavaScript
+## made with HTML CSS and JavaScript..

 ## CSS